14 Logistics Innovations and Industry Trends in 2023

 In addition, companies will need to develop an ecosystem of supply chain partners who can use the blockchain environment once the industry establishes new standards.

+a.
 ShipChain – Freight Tracking

 ShipChain is a logistics technology that uses blockchain to help with shipping.
-The technology allows you to track shipments in real-time.
+The technology allows you to track shipments in real time.
 The software also updates information about predicted delivery times.
 Once the delivery is complete, the site uploads proof and documentation, boosting the transparency of products in transit.

+b.
 Steamchain – Smart Contracts

 With its World Trade Logistics (WTL) smart contract system, Steamchain provides a blockchain platform that simplifies payment methods.
 By providing a permanent record of all transactions, WTL smart contracts allow B2B payments and prevent fraud.
 They also help to reduce currency fluctuation costs and avoid currency conversion costs.

-9. Advanced Data & Analytics
+7. Advanced Data & Analytics

 Logistics businesses collect a lot of data.
 Companies that want to survive must adopt good data management practices.
 DCSA has paved the way for industry-wide improvement by introducing new data standards for container shipping and its Industry Blueprint.
 More and more businesses are opting to filter their data and turn it into advanced stats.

+a.
 FACTIC – Prescriptive Analytics

 FACTIC, a company based in the United States, delivers predictive analytics solutions through a SaaS platform for the food and beverage industries.
-It analyses information from several sources using data mining and AI methods to predict future sales.
+It analyzes information from several sources using data mining and AI methods to predict future sales.

 To automate purchases, the platform predicts demand changes and makes data-driven decisions.
 The platform also includes options for managing stock levels through auto-replenishment.